jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-2024+Objectives.md

   - Overall goal is to deter unauthorized people from gaining access to a location (or a secure portion), prevent unauthorized personnel from hiding inside or around the location, and prevent unauthorized from committing crime
   - There are several smaller activities tied to site and facility design, such as upkeep and maintenance: if property is run down or appears to be in disrepair, it gives attackers the impression that they can act with impunity on the property

-## [3.9](#39-design-site-and-facility-security-controls-osg-9-chpt-10) Design site and facility security controls (OSG-9 Chpt 10)
+## [3.9](#39-design-site-and-facility-security-controls-osg-10-chpt-10) Design site and facility security controls (OSG-10 Chpt 10)

 - Note that although the topics in this section cover mostly interior spaces, physical security is applicable to both interior and exterior of a facility

-- 3.9.1 Wiring closets/intermediate distribution facilities
+- 3.9.1 Wiring closets/intermediate distribution frame
-  - **Wiring closets/intermediate distribution facilities (IDF)**: A wiring closet or IDF is typically the smallest room that holds IT hardware
+  - **Wiring closets/intermediate distribution frame (IDF)**: A wiring closet or IDF is typically the smallest room that holds IT hardware
     - wiring closet is AKA premises wire distribution room, main distribution frame (MDF), intermediate distribution frame (IDF), and telecommunications room, and it is referred to as an IDF in (ISC)^2 CISSP objective 3.9.1
     - where networking cables for the building or a floor are connected to equipment (e.g. patch panels, switches, routers, LAN extenders etc)